isomerpages/ogp-sync/_for-residents/Submitting Results for Children.md

 * is required to take a Rapid Antigen Test, and
 * has a Singapore-issued identification number (i.e. NRIC/FIN)

-please click [here](https://form.gov.sg/#!/61515cd8855f49001279b2ef) to open a submission form, and submit the result of their ART from there instead.
+please click [here](https://form.gov.sg/#!/61515cd8855f49001279b2ef) to open a submission form, and submit the result of their ART swab from there instead.

 Your submission will be sent automatically to the relevant authorities.